Mandla7784/Mandla7784/README.md

 <h2 align="left">Hi 👋!
-My name is Mandla Dyonase and I'm a passionate Software Engineer with a Data Engineering background from South Africa 🇿🇦</h2>
+My name is Mandla Dyonase and I'm a passionate Software Engineer with a Data Engineering background from Cape Town, South Africa 🇿🇦</h2>

 💡 I love building scalable web applications, crafting clean UI/UX, and working with data to solve real-world problems.
 🚀 Currently improving my skills in backend engineering, data pipelines, and cloud technologies.
 🎯 Goal: To build modern software solutions that empower businesses and communities.
+📍 Based in **Cape Town**, South Africa 🌍

 ---